 These loaded sweet potato skins are a rich, delicious appetizer, side dish or lunch.
 Stuffed with spinach, cheese, and shallots then topped with crispy bacon.
 A must-try fall recipe.

-These spinach stuffed sweet potato skins topped with bacon and a sprinkle of cheese are a hearty, delicious and vitamin-rich treat!
+These baked spinach stuffed sweet potato skins topped with bacon and a sprinkle of cheese are a hearty, delicious and vitamin-rich treat!

 I was inspired to make these loaded potato skins using sweet potatoes after I found a recipe by Pinch of Yum, probably my all time favorite food blog.
 If I had no job and unlimited cash flow to sustain life for like a year or two, then I would totally make every single one of the recipes on that site.

 I eliminated the chickpeas from the original recipe, added bacon crumbles to the top and used the reserved bacon drippings to cook the shallots instead of butter.
 Next time I make these, I may try adding artichokes because spinach and artichokes are one of my favorite combos!

 These sweet potato skins are pretty easy to make too.

 Check out this video that shows step by step how to prep and cook them: